-Job Description & Duties All community and social service specialists not listed separately.
+Career Description All community and social service specialists not listed separately.

-Other Community & Social Service Specialist Job Titles
+Types of Community & Social Service Specialist Jobs

-Is There Job Demand for Community and Social Service Specialists?
+Is There Going to be Demand for Community and Social Service Specialists?

 In the United States, there were 100,300 jobs for Community and Social Service Specialist in 2016.
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 13,200 new jobs for Community and Social Service Specialist by 2026.
 There will be an estimated 14,100 positions for Community & Social Service Specialist per year.

 The states with the most job growth for Community & Social Service Specialist are Arizona, Colorado, and North Dakota.
 Watch out if you plan on working in Maine, New Jersey, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 Do Community and Social Service Specialists Make A Lot Of Money?

 The salary for Community and Social Service Specialists ranges between about $25,780 and $72,210 a year.

 Community and Social Service Specialists who work in Rhode Island, New Jersey, or Hawaii, make the highest salaries.

 How much do Community and Social Service Specialists make in different U.S. states?